 Online Multilingual Education Programs

-In the 2018-2019 academic year, 160 schools offered some type of multilingual education program.
+In 2018-2019, 160 schools offered a multilingual education program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||13||3|

 |Certificate (1-2 years)||3||0|